kraftb/ThinkopenAt.Gnucash/README.md

 charge purchases.

 I am not sure about whether this is correct or usual this way.
-The values from there are usually not required in the VAT exempt form so this is obligatory.
+The values from there are usually not required in the VAT declaration form so this is obligatory.

   **VAT-RETURN-EU**

-## Exporting an VAT exempt
+## Exporting an VAT statement

 Open the TYPO3 Flow application at